AryanK112233/AWS-project-Login-web-app/README.md

 Your web app will load in a new browser tab.
 Congratulations!

-#### Note: If you have already purchased a domain you can associate it with this website through Domain management and also implement a SSL certificate automatically.
+#### Note: If you have already purchased a domain you can associate it with this website through Domain management and also implement an SSL certificate automatically.

 ## 2. Build a serverless function with Lambda: